reflectoring/reflectoring.github.io/_posts/2018-01-18-consumer-driven-contract-consumer-spring-cloud-contract.md

 }
 ```

-In order for the Stub Runner to find the Maven repository, we need to tell it where to look in the `application.yml`:
+In order for the Stub Runner to find the online Maven repository, we need to tell it where to look in the `application.yml`:

 ```yaml
 stubrunner: